 To freeze, place in a freezer-safe container with room for expansion – or use Souper Cubes for even easier freezing and thawing!
 Again, you may need to add additional liquid when reheating depending on your preferences.
 Thaw in the microwave or on the stovetop.

-One Pot Vegetable Barley Soup
+How to Make Homemade Vegetable Barley Soup

 - 2 tablespoon olive oil